Skip to Content

 Medical Condition Discrimination

 Medical conditions are usually protected as disabilities under federal, state, and local laws in New York City.
-Medical conditions treated as disabilities include pregnancy-related conditions, bipolar disorder, depression, heart conditions, dyslexia, genetic disorders, diabetes, cancer, and Tourette Syndrome.
+Medical conditions treated as disabilities include pregnancy-related conditions, bipolar disorder, depression, heart conditions, dyslexia, genetic disorders, diabetes, cancer, and Tourette syndrome.
 A protected medical condition can be one for which you have a diagnosis and documented medical history, but importantly it can also be one that others perceive you to have.

 The Americans with Disabilities Act and the Family and Medical Leave Act